-This will boost transparency of payment practices to help small and medium sized businesses (SMEs).
-Regulations laid in parliament today by Small Business Minster Margot James will make large businesses publish details on the time taken to pay their suppliers to shine a light on bad practice.
+This will boost transparency of payment practices to help small and medium-sized businesses (SMEs).
+Regulations laid in parliament today by Small Business Minister Margot James will make large businesses publish details on the time taken to pay their suppliers to shine a light on bad practice.
 Latest figures show SMEs are owed £26.3 billion in overdue payments.

 Will this apply to your company?

 If the large business and limited liability partnerships meet two or more of the following criteria on both of their last two balance sheet dates

 - over £36 million annual turnovers;

 It will apply regardless of whether the entity is public, private or quoted.